Taree

 An assessment of population growth drivers in Taree reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Taree's population is around 21,467 as of Nov 2025.
-This reflects an increase of 344 people since the 2021 Census, which reported a population of 21,123 people.
-The change is inferred from the estimated resident population of 21,415 from the ABS as of June 2024 and an additional 119 validated new addresses since the Census date.
-This level of population equates to a density ratio of 171 persons per square kilometer.
-Taree's 1.6% growth since census positions it within 2.2 percentage points of the SA3 area (3.8%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 57.2% of overall population gains during recent periods.
+Taree's population is approximately 21,532 as of November 2025.
+This figure reflects an increase of 409 people since the 2021 Census, which reported a population of 21,123.
+The change is inferred from the estimated resident population of 21,415 in June 2024 and an additional 119 validated new addresses since the Census date.
+This results in a density ratio of 172 persons per square kilometer.
+Overseas migration contributed approximately 57.2% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of non-metropolitan areas nationally is expected, with the area expected to expand by 1,191 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections from 2022 with 2021 as the base year are used.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future trends suggest a population increase just below the median of non-metropolitan areas nationally, with an expected expansion of 1,191 persons by 2041 based on latest annual ERP population numbers, reflecting a total increase of approximately 5.0% over the 17 years.

 Frequently Asked Questions - Population